-An entertaining, enlightening and always supportive podcast hosted by Joshua Black and Shawn Ram.
+An entertaining, enlightening, and always supportive podcast hosted by Dr. Joshua Black and Shawn Ram.

 Episode 1 - In this introduction to the Grief Dreams Podcast, duo Joshua Black and Shawn Ram embark on their quest to provide comfort and fresh insight into the ambiguous world of death and dreaming about our loved ones, the grieving process and finding meaning (or not) and peace.

 Episode 2 - Joshua Black and Shawn Ram interview musicians Ola Kiermacz and Chloe Rabideau at Ola's family chocolate store, located in St.Catharines Ontario.
 Note: This podcast was last minute and the audio quality is not the best due to ambient noise.